-Combination sunscreen/insect repellent products should be avoided because sunscreen needs to be reapplied every two hours, but the insect repellent should not be reapplied.
+Combination sunscreen/insect repellent products should be avoided because the sunscreen needs to be reapplied every two hours, but the insect repellent should not be reapplied that often.

 Use insect repellents containing DEET when needed to prevent insect-related diseases.
 Ticks can transmit Lyme Disease, and mosquitoes can transmit West Nile, Zika virus, Chikungunya virus and other viruses.

 The current AAP and CDC recommendation for children older than 2 months of age is to use 10% to 30% DEET.
 DEET should not be used on children younger than 2 months of age.